-My friends and I were planning our trips to Kyushu and when I saw a picture of the waterfall, I immediately included this place in my itinerary.
-The Gorge is located in the Miyazaki prefecture – where is mostly known for its beautiful beaches and good surfing spots, Takachiho is nestled high in the northwest, safely guarded by the mountains.
+Takachiho Gorge is located in a small town in the Miyazaki prefecture.
+While the prefecture is well-known for its beautiful beaches and good surfing spots, Takachiho is nestled high in the northwest, safely guarded by the mountains.
 Takachiho Gorge is a narrow chasm cut through the rock by the Gokase River.
 The peculiar sheer cliffs lining of the gorge was owing to the volcanic basalt columns form over a very long time.
 According to the locals, the surfaces of the cliffs look like scales of a dragon where the stone twisted and flowed along the river.
 Another awesome sight of the gorge is a 17-meter high Minainotaki Waterfall that was cascading down to the river in the middle of the gorge.
 It is impressive to witness the waterfall running on a backdrop of dense green foliage and dramatic gray cliffs.